ahmineheheh/ahmineheheh/README.md

 - 👋 Hi, I’m @ahmineheheh
-- 👀 I’m interested in UI/UX.
-I'm fairly new to programming and coding!
+- 👀 I’m interested in DevOps
-- 🌱 I’m currently learning ReactJS and Python

 <!---
 ahmineheheh/ahmineheheh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.